cgupta7/cgupta7/README.md

-- 👋 Hi, I’m Chirag Gupta @iXpert98
+- 👋 Hi, I’m Chirag Gupta @cgupta7

-- 👀 I’m interested in Backend Development in Python
+Welcome to my coding playground! 🚀 I'm a passionate software developer with a love for Python 🐍, JavaScript 💻, React ⚛️, Node.js 🌐, Express 🚀, and PostgreSQL 🐘.
+I thrive on crafting elegant and efficient solutions to real-world problems, and my code is my canvas where I paint my creativity and innovation.

-- 🌱 I’m currently learning more tools and adding more tech stacks to my portfolio
+With a deep understanding of backend and frontend technologies, I'm constantly exploring new possibilities and pushing the boundaries of what's possible in the world of software development.
+My code is not just lines of text, but a symphony of logic, elegance, and functionality.

-- 💞️ I’m looking to collaborate on Full Stack projects using Django/Flask
+When I'm not typing away at my keyboard, you can find me tinkering with side projects, contributing to open-source, or exploring the latest tech trends.
+I'm always hungry to learn and grow, and I believe that curiosity is the fuel that keeps me going on this exciting coding journey.

-- 📫 You can ping me @chiraggupta148179@hotmail.com
+So, join me in this adventure as we write the future of technology together!
+Let's connect, collaborate, and create software that makes a difference. 🚀✨"

 <!---
-iXpert98/iXpert98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+cgupta7/cgupta7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->